-The digital inputs applied to the AD7938/AD7939 are not limited by the maximum ratings that limit the analog inputs.
-Instead, the digital inputs applied can go to 7 V and are not restricted by the $V{\rm DD}$ + 0.3 V limit as on the analog inputs.
+The digital inputs applied to the AD7938-6 are not limited by the maximum ratings that limit the analog inputs.
+Instead, the digital inputs applied can go to 7 V and are not restricted by the V{DD} + 0.3 V limit as on the analog inputs.

-Another advantage of the digital inputs not being restricted by the $V{\rm DD}$ + 0.3 V limit is the fact that power supply sequencing issues are avoided.
-If any of these inputs are applied before $V{\rm DD}$, there is no risk of latch-up as there would be on the analog inputs if a signal greater than 0.3 V was applied prior to $V{\rm DD}$.
+Another advantage of the digital inputs not being restricted by the V{DD} + 0.3 V limit is the fact that power supply sequencing issues are avoided.
+If any of these inputs are applied before V{DD} , there is no risk of latch-up as there would be on the analog inputs if a signal greater than 0.3 V were applied prior to V{DD} .